Pixel-Explorer/Pixelate-MVP/README.md

   - `FIREBASE_APP_ID`
   - `FIREBASE_MEASUREMENT_ID`

-Ensure these variables are set with your own credentials before starting the application.
+The application will exit during startup if any required variable is missing, so make sure to provide your own values before running the server.

 ## Installation